 Master Gardener Spring Class to begin March 17th

-You can become a Master Gardener by signing up for the fall classes that start September 17 and go through November 16.
-The class will be on Wednesday Evenings from 6:00 PM to 9:00 PM at the MU Family Impact Center, 105 East Ash Street, Columbia, MO.
+You can become a Master Gardener by signing up for the spring classes that start March 17th and go through May 19th.
+The class will be on Tuesday Evenings from 6:00 PM to 9:00 PM at the MU Family Impact Center, 105 East Ash Street, Columbia, MO.
 The cost of the class is $150.00.
 Fee includes Master Gardener Core Manual notebook, one soil test and other references.
-Registration deadline is September 15th to be sure we have a space for you and if you register by September 5th the cost will only be $140.
+Registration deadline is March 10th to be sure we have a space for you and if you register by March 5th the cost will only be $140.

 You are eligible for the class if you have some knowledge or experience in gardening and want to learn and provide research based horticulture information to the public.
 The Master Gardener class is a basic horticulture class.
 Those who take the class are required to volunteer thirty hours during the next year in various community volunteer activities related to gardening.

 To print an application click here: Master Gardener Application (PDF)

 Reducing air and water pollution due to reactive nitrogen and other nutrients requires voluntary adoption of new practices and technologies.
 A variety of best management practices (BMPs) already exist for both agricultural producers and homeowners.
 To learn more about implementing these BMPs, go to Help Protect Hinkson Creek.

 Find us on Facebook

 You can now check us out and "like" our page on Facebook at www.facebook.com/boonecountyext.